microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaServicePrincipalOwner.md

 # Add-EntraBetaServicePrincipalOwner

 ## Synopsis
-adds an owner to a service principal.
+Adds an owner to a service principal.

 ## Syntax